Cabdiwahaab/myclassDcapstoneproject/README.md

  Various functional modules that can be implemented by the system will be
 ## Registration
-if user wants to benefit from Minnesota permit test  service  then user must create an account first.
-I save the user info to the database so that the user will not need to create account again except if user wants to create a account.
+if a user wants to benefit from our Minnesota permit test for class-D service then user requires to create an account first.
+I save the user info to the database so that the user won't need to create an account again except if user wants to create new a account.
 User who did not do registertration can’t log in and access the test.
 ## Login
 Users need login to the system by entering credential user email and password.